PratikDhungel/GitHubFirst/README.md

 This is my project.
 It has two branches.
-Both branches has two branches.
+Both branches haves two branches.